Examples and Tests

 Examples

-Examples showcasing the use of the Tephra library are present in the /examples folder.
-So far there is just one - a reimplementation of the official Vulkan C++ cube demo, which displays a textured rotating cube.
-The Tephra implementation follows its example and does not make use of any third party windowing library.
+The examples do not use any third party windowing library, both for ease of distribution and to be a faithful recreation of the official cube demo.
 In your own code, you should preferably use something like GLFW instead, see the GLFW Vulkan guide for details.
 All the platform-dependent code and the window event loop is contained in /examples/window.hpp.
-It has only been tested on Windows, so if you find it not working on other platforms, please let me know or submit a PR :).
+It is mainly tested on Windows, if you find issues on other platforms, please submit a PR :).

 The /examples/examples_common.hpp file contains an Example abstract class with a number of virtual methods used to update and render images.
 This allows the windowing class to run any example that implements that interface. /examples/tephra-examples.cpp then contains an entry point for the project that just dispatches one of the examples.